BALAVIDULA/Adaptive_Mutation_in_Genetic_Algorithm/README.md

 # Adaptive_Mutation_in_Genetic_Algorithm
-Utilizing Pygad for Adaptive Mutation in Genetic Algorithm
+Utilizing Pygad library for Adaptive Mutation in Genetic Algorithm